kubernetes/community/mentoring/processes/group-mentoring.md

 ## Discovery of Needs

+Group Mentoring Coordinators should proactively ask groups but Chair or Tech Lead to approve the need and initiate is required.

 Cadence:
 ContribEx sets an issue in k/community requesting SIGs to participate preceding the next release by one month.